Skip to main content

 • Belarus should urgently adhere to the TPNW.
 Until it is in a position to do so, it should welcome the TPNW as a valuable component in the global disarmament and non-proliferation architecture, work with the Treaty's states parties on practical steps towards disarmament, and attend the meetings of states parties as an observer.

-• Belarus should bring into force its Additional Protocol with the IAEA.
+• Belarus should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 Can you help us update this state profile?
 Send e-mail